SoK: Differential Privacies: Relativization of the knowledge gain (R)

 \subsection{Multidimensional definitions}

 Using a simulator allows making statements of the type ``this mechanism does not leak more information on a given target than a certain class of aggregate metrics''.
-Similarly to pufferfish privacy, we can vary the neighborhood definitions (to protect other types of information than the presence and characteristics of individuals), and explicitly limit the attacker's background knowledge using a probability distribution.
-This is done in~\cite{bassily2013coupled} as \emph{coupled-worlds privacy}, a generalization of distributional privacy, where a family of functions $\priv$ represents the protected attribute.
+Similarly to noiseless privacy, it is possible to explicitly limit the attacker's background knowledge using a data-generating probability distribution, as well as vary the neighborhood definitions to protect other types of information than the presence and characteristics of individuals.
+This is done in~\cite{bassily2013coupled} as \emph{coupled-worlds privacy} (CWPr), a generalization of distributional DP, where a family of functions $\priv$ represents the protected attribute.

-\begin{definition}[$(\Theta,\Gamma,\eps)$-coupled-worlds privacy~\cite{bassily2013coupled}] Let $\Gamma$ be a family of pairs of functions $(\agg,\priv)$.
-A mechanism $\mecha$ satisfies $(\Theta,\Gamma,\eps)$-coupled-worlds privacy if there is a simulator $\Simu$ such that for all distributions $\theta\in\Theta$, all $(\agg,\priv)\in\Gamma$, and all possible values $p$:
+\begin{definition}[$(\Theta,\Gamma,\eps)$-coupled-worlds privacy~\cite{bassily2013coupled}] Let $\Gamma$ be a family of pairs of functions $(\aggr,\priv)$.
+A mechanism $\mecha$ satisfies $(\Theta,\Gamma,\eps)$-coupled-worlds privacy if there is a simulator $\Simu$ such that for all distributions $\theta\in\Theta$, all $(\aggr,\priv)\in\Gamma$, and all possible values $p$:

 \end{definition}